 The Materialise Design & Engineering team follows a formula to ensure that we are truly bringing added value with our solutions for customers.
 We try to raise the level of performance and how the part interfaces with other parts, all while bringing down the level of harmful elements and the cost.
 Balancing out the equation and looking at AM from every angle possible to attain the best solution is our goal during each collaboration.

-To get started in AM and revolutionize your product design with added value, clients can choose to use our technology neutral software that works across different systems, meet with our Design & Engineering team, or start a Mindware program.
-The different softwares have been built on 30 years of AM experience and insights and are the perfect tools to support your product development, from optimizing the design to the ideal production methods.
+To get started in AM and revolutionize your product design with added value, clients can choose to use our technology-neutral software that works across different systems, meet with our Design & Engineering team, or start a Mindware program.
+The different software has been built on 30 years of AM experience and insights and is the perfect tool to support your product development, from optimizing the design to the ideal production methods.
 Mindware, on the other hand, brings AM veterans to the table with you to fully understand your business needs and challenges.
 They’ll be able to answer all your questions about feasibility and sustainable scalability and support you with knowledge and expertise throughout your entire AM journey.
 The Design & Engineering team will be able to answer any product development or production questions to get you the added value that makes your design truly revolutionary.